PolkadotOpenSourceGrants/apply/applications/polkadot-ambassador-fellowship-governance-extension-pallet.md

 - **Tagline:** A comprehensive governance framework enhancement for the Polkadot Ambassador Fellowship
 - **Brief Description:** The Ambassador Governance Extension Pallet implements additional governance capabilities for the Polkadot Ambassador Fellowship, including structured decision-making processes, appeal mechanisms, progressive discipline approaches, and transparency enhancements.
-- **Integration with Polkadot:** This pallet will be integrated into the Collectives parachain, enhancing the governance capabilities of the Polkadot Ambassador Fellowship collective within the Polkadot ecosystem.
+- **Integration with Polkadot:** This pallet will be designed for potential integration with the Collectives system parachain to enhance the governance capabilities of the Polkadot Ambassador Fellowship collective within the Polkadot ecosystem.
 - **Team Interest:** Our team is committed to strengthening Polkadot's governance infrastructure by providing robust, transparent, and effective governance mechanisms that align with the Polkadot Ambassador Fellowship's manifesto and the broader Polkadot on-chain readiness assessment framework.

 ### Project Details